mateuszmarchewka/coffee-sales-dashboard/README.md

+# coffee-sales-dashboard
+Coffee sales portfolio project - gathering and transforming the data, analysing and visualizing it by creating a dashboard in Excel

 First we have checked our database for any duplicates and we were lucky, as there wasn't any.

 Now we go to formatting.